FlavScents AInsights Entry: Gamma-Undecalactone (Aldehyde C-14)

 5. Use in Fragrances

 In perfumery, gamma-undecalactone is used across various fragrance families, including fruity, floral, and gourmand.
-It acts as a modifier and impact note, contributing to the middle notes of a fragrance composition.
-Typical concentrations range from trace amounts to 1% in the final product, depending on the desired intensity.
-Its volatility allows it to blend well with both top and middle notes.
+It serves as a modifier and impact note, contributing to the middle notes of a fragrance composition.
+Typical concentrations range from trace amounts to 0.5%, depending on the desired intensity and product type.
+Its moderate volatility allows it to blend well with both top and middle notes.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts